zmv7/minetest-mod-translocator/README.md

 # minetest-mod-translocator
 Teleportation tool inspired by Unreal Tournament 2004
 ### Usage
-* First, shoot(Left Mouse Button) a disk in the direction you want to teleport
+* First, shoot(Left Mouse Button) a disk in the direction you want to teleport to
 * Click LMB again to teleport to the position of throwed disk

 ### License of media (model and textures)